Rodney Alcala: Move to Los Angeles

 In 1977, Alcala worked briefly at the Los Angeles Times as a typesetter, and was interviewed by members of the Hillside Strangler task force as part of their investigation of known sex offenders.
 Although Alcala was ruled out as the Strangler, he was arrested and served a brief sentence for marijuana possession.
 During this period, Alcala convinced hundreds of young men and women that he was a professional fashion photographer and took pictures of them for his "portfolio".

 A Times co-worker later recalled that Alcala shared his photos with workmates: "I thought it was weird, but I was young; I didn't know anything," she said.
 "When I asked why he took the photos, he said their moms asked him to.
 I remember the girls were naked."
 Liane Leedom, who was 17 when Alcala photographed her in 1979, reported that, "He said he was a professional, so in my mind I was being a model for him."
 Leedom further reported that the portfolio Alcala shared with her also included "spread after spread of [naked] teenage boys."

 Dating Game appearance

 In 1978, in the midst of his killing spree, Alcala was a contestant on the popular game show The Dating Game.
 Host Jim Lange introduced him as a "successful photographer...between takes you might find him skydiving or motorcycling."
-Jed Mills, a fellow "bachelor" contestant on the episode, later described Alcala as a "very strange guy" with "bizarre opinions".
+Jed Mills, a fellow "bachelor" contestant on the episode, later described Alcala as "very obnoxious and creepy" and "a standout creepy guy in my life".
 Alcala won the competition, and a date with the episode's bachelorette, Cheryl Bradshaw, who subsequently refused to go out with him because she found him "creepy".